 In the vegetative stage, your job is simple.
 Cannabis plants grow fast and are tough in the vegetative stage.

-To keep your cannabis happy and healthy, you need to do the following
+To keep your cannabis happy and healthy, you are related the following

-Provide water – Water plants when top inch of soil feels dry to the touch.
-In containers, make sure water can drain freely out the bottom.
-In a hydro setup, there will always be plenty of water.
+Provide water Water plants when top inch of soil feels dry to touch.
+In containers, make sure water can drain freely out backside.
+In a hydro setup, there will always be plenty water.

-Nutrients – if providing nutrients, start using the included nutrient schedule at ½ strength, and only raise to higher levels of nutrients if needed.
-Simply add the directed amount nutrients to your water before giving it to plants or adding to reservoir.
+Nutrients if providing nutrients, start using the included nutrient schedule at strength, and only raise to higher levels of nutrients if used.
+Simply add the directed amount nutrients to your water before giving it to plants or adding to tank.
 Manage pH levels if using liquid nutrients.

-Provide light – Keep plants in sun or use your vegetative grow light as directed.
-Simply turn grow lights on and keep at the recommended distance from the top of your plants.
-Outdoors plants will continue vegetating until days start growing short.
-Indoors plants will stay in the vegetative stage as long as they’re getting 18+ hours of light a day
+Provide light Keep plants in sun or use your vegetative grow light as directed.
+Simply turn grow lights on and keep at the recommended distance from the top of the your plants.
+Outdoors plants will continue vegetating until days start growing fairly short.
+Indoors plants will stay in the vegetative stage providing they’re getting 18+ hours of light a day

-Not too cold, not too hot – Vegetative cannabis plants prefer a comfortable room temperature or slightly warmer.
-70-85°F (20-30°C) is great.
-Avoid low humidity in the vegetative stage if possible.
+Not too cold, not too hot Vegetative cannabis plants prefer the room temperature or slightly warmer.
+70-85F (20-30C) is superior.
+Avoid low humidity in the vegetative stage if manageable.
 Never allow plants to experience freezing temps

-Air circulation – Make sure cannabis gets a constant supply of fresh air so plants get the CO2 they need to grow, and keep air moving so there are no hot spots and leaves are always moving/rustling.
-Outdoors you may want to put up wind breaks if it gets too windy so plants aren’t being waved around.
+Air circulation Make sure that you cannabis gets a consistent supply of fresh air so plants get the CO2 they can grow, and keep air moving so there are no hot spots and instead gives off are always moving/rustling.
+Outdoors you must put up wind breaks if it gets too windy so plants aren’t being waved shut to.

-Some things to look out for during your first grow:
+Some things search out for during your first grow:

-- Strange coloring or spotting in your leaves.
-It is normal a few older and lower leaves to turn yellow or brown and die as the plant matures.
-It is also normal for all the leaves to start turning yellow in the last week or two before harvest time as your plant pulls nitrogen from the leaves into the mature buds.
-Other than those exceptions, your leaves (optimally) should always look green and healthy during the whole grow.
+- Strange coloring or spotting with your leaves.
+It is normal a few older minimizing leaves to turn yellow or brown and die as the plant grows.
+It is also normal these the leaves to start turning yellow in building traffic . week or two before harvest time as your plant pulls nitrogen by the leaves into the mature buds.
+Other than those exceptions, your leaves (optimally) should always look green and healthy during whole grow.

-- Keep an eye out for leaves that are falling off, curling up or dying at a rate of more than a couple of leaves every few days.
+- Keep an eye out for leaves that are falling off, curling up or dying at your rate of across a couple of leaves every weeks time.
 If your plant is losing more leaves than it’s growing, you know there’s a problem.

-- Any sort of rotten or bad smell often indicates bacteria, mold, or rotting.
-Investigate your system to see if you can find the source of the bad smell.
-If your plants are starting to smell pretty skunky towards the end of your flowering stage, that’s totally normal.
+- Any sort of rotten or smell often indicates bacteria, mold, or ageing.
+Investigate your system to discover if you can find the source of this bad smell.
+In case a plants are getting down to smell pretty skunky towards the end of your flowering stage, that’s totally normal.

 - Very slow growth means that something is wrong.
-Use this 7-step checklist to figure out what it is: https://www.growweedeasy.com/7-step-cure
+That 7-step checklist to find out what it is: https://www.growweedeasy.com/7-step-cure

-- Keep an eye out for “stretching” or when your plant grows very tall with a lot of space between nodes, as opposed to getting bushy and growing lots of leaves.
-This usually indicates that the plant needs more light and is trying to “reach” for the sun.
+- Keep an eye out for stretching or when your plant grows very tall with a whole of space between nodes, as critical getting bushy and growing lots of leaves.
+This usually indicates that the plant needs more light and is trying to reach for the sun.